On the monotonicity of discrete entropy for log-concave random vectors on $\mathbb{Z}^d$: Concluding Remark and Open Question

-Therefore, since log-concavity is preserved under convolution in dimension one~\cite{bobkov2022concentration} and the coordinates of $\sum_{i=1}^n{X_i}$ are independent, it follows that $\sum_{i=1}^n{X_i}$ is log-concave for every $n$. \end{example}

-\item For Theorem \ref{discreteUB} and therefore for Theorems \ref{EPI} and \ref{diffentropyapprox} as well, we have assumed that there exists a continuous extension $f$, which is almost isotropic.
+For Theorem \ref{logconcavesatisfyTh} and therefore for Theorems \ref{EPI} and \ref{diffentropyapprox} as well, we have assumed that there exists a continuous extension $f$, which is almost isotropic.
 We have then shown that $f$ is also almost isotropic in the discrete sense.
 It would be more natural to start with the assumption that the discrete p.m.f. is isotropic.
-However, in this case we would not be able to use the continuous toolkit to prove our concentration lemma.
-Nevertheless, we suspect that if the discrete p.m.f. is isotropic, then there exists a continuous extension almost isotropic and therefore our results would still hold under this assumption: \begin{question} Let $X$ be a log-concave random vector with p.m.f. $p$ on $\mathbb{Z}^d$.
-Assume that $p$ is isotropic (respectively almost isotropic).
-Is there a continuous log-concave extension of $p$ on $\mathbb{R}^d$ which is isotropic (respectively almost isotropic)? \end{question}
+However, in this case we would not be able to use the continuous toolkit to prove our concentration lemma in Section \ref{concentrationlemmasec}.
+Nevertheless, we suspect that if the discrete p.m.f. is isotropic, then there exists a continuous extension that is almost isotropic and therefore our results for discrete log-concave distributions would still hold under this assumption: \begin{question} Let $X$ be a log-concave random vector with p.m.f. $p$ on $\mathbb{Z}^d$.
+Assume that $p$ is almost isotropic.
+Is there a continuous log-concave extension of $p$ on $\mathbb{R}^d$ which is almost isotropic? \end{question}